Principles

 Presentation changes without structural responsibility.
 Theme changes colour, visual treatment, and appearance.
 It should not quietly become layout or component architecture.

-A small universal helper, usually for accessibility or genuinely shared behaviour.
+A small universal helper in the CSS utilities layer—usually for accessibility or genuinely shared behaviour—not utility-first styling in HTML.
 Utilities are exceptions, not architecture.
-If utility combinations repeat, they are often unnamed components.
+Repeated class stacks in markup are unnamed components, not utilities.

 Temporary fixes for urgent delivery needs.
 The hacks layer exists so these fixes stay visible.
 If a hack survives six months, it is probably not temporary, and should be reviewed as architecture.

-Older CSS carried forward because rewriting everything would be theatre, not engineering.
+Inherited first-party CSS carried forward because rewriting everything would be theatre, not engineering.
 Legacy belongs in a controlled low layer, not quietly copied into new component files.
+Vendor CSS may share this bucket or use a separate third-party layer.

 Predictable, boring, understandable CSS.
 Clear ownership, shallow selectors, token consistency, and fewer surprises.
 Calm CSS beats clever CSS because teams ship faster when nobody needs detective work.